-Self-employed person: 9.74% of gross declared earnings.
+Social insurance: 9.74% of gross declared earnings, plus 1% (special disability pension).

-Employer: 3.10% and 1.10% of gross payroll for publicand private-sector employees, respectively.
+Social insurance: 3.10% (public sector) and 1.10% (private sector) of gross payroll.

-Government: 40% of the cost of old-age, disability, and survivor pensions; contributes as an employer.
+Social insurance: 40% of the cost of old-age, disability, and survivor pensions; contributes as an employer.

-Old-age pension: At any age with at least 480 months of contributions; age 60 with at least 360 months of contributions; age 65 with at least 180 months of contributions; or age 70 with at least 120 months of contributions.
+Old-age pension (social insurance): At any age with at least 480 months of contributions; age 60 with at least 360 months of contributions; age 65 with at least 180 months of contributions; or age 70 with at least 120 months of contributions.